Amazon Labor Union

-The Amazon Labor Union (ALU) is an independent labor union specifically for Amazon workers, created on April 20, 2021.
+The Amazon Labor Union (ALU) is a labor union specifically for Amazon workers, created on April 20, 2021.
 On April 1, 2022, the Amazon workers at a warehouse in Staten Island, JFK8, backed by the ALU became the first unionized Amazon workers recognized by the National Labor Relations Board.
+In June 2024 the union became affiliated with Teamsters.

 History

-The Amazon Labor Union was founded on April 20, 2021 by a labor-activist group founded by Chris Smalls called The Congress of Essential Workers (TCOEW).
+The Amazon Labor Union was founded on April 20, 2021, by a labor-activist group founded by Chris Smalls called The Congress of Essential Workers (TCOEW).
 Smalls, along with Derrick Palmer, had organized a walkout at the JFK8 facility to protest Amazon's handling of the COVID-19 pandemic, which had led to the firing of Smalls.
 Smalls' termination was widely criticized by government officials, and prompted Smalls to form TCOEW and lead a number of strike actions.

-Learning from the 2020 Bessemer union drive at an Amazon facility in Alabama, which initially resulted in a now-challenged vote against unionizing, Smalls concluded that he should lead a grassroots movement to organize the ALU after assessing the attacks Amazon made against the Retail, Wholesale and Department Store Union during the Bessemer drive.
-Smalls explained his decision, saying to The Guardian "If established unions had been effective, they would have unionized Amazon already.
+After assessing the attacks Amazon made against the Retail, Wholesale and Department Store Union during the 2020 Bessemer union drive at an Amazon facility in Alabama, which initially resulted in a now-challenged vote against unionizing, Smalls concluded that he should lead a grassroots movement to organize the ALU.
+Smalls explained his decision, saying to The Guardian, "If established unions had been effective, they would have unionized Amazon already.
 We have to think about 21st century-style unionizing.
 It's how do we build up the workers' solidarity."

 Over 50 Amazon warehouses contacted the ALU in attempts to organize their own workplaces, with some facilities from Canada, India, South Africa and the United Kingdom asking the ALU for assistance.